Phenanth/Managemen-Platform/README.md

 - Added logic of teacherView.vue in student section

 Next time I might be working on the component version of v-for in `view-of-tch.vue`.
 See the example In here: [Component version of v-for](https://cn.vuejs.org/v2/guide/list.html), check the todo-item part.
 (Maybe also the paging of the list, how many rows in one single page depends on the height of the component.)

+### 18-06-14

+#### Worked On

+- Created component to display each member of a list.

+Component `list-item` is in `/src/main.js`, I will add a prop so the button won't be rendered when the user already have a tutor.

+- Logic of tutor choosing.

+May need to add title for each column and optimize the CSS design, and the disable style isn't finished.

+#### Next Steps

+- Paging of the list of tutors.

+- Disable the choosed student from choosing new tutors.

+- Find some icons to decorate the webpage.